boys-rocks/Novell/index.md

 #### Game Commands
 * Hangman -
+  * Usage: ``` nb.hangman ```
+  * Description: Play hangman with NUUB-BOT.
+Run the command to start the game.
+After that, guess letters (no commands necessary for guesses) and try to complete the word.
 * Higher / Lower Guessing -
+  * Usage: ``` nb.higherlower```
+  * Description: Play a higher lower guessing game with NUUB-BOT.
+Guess between randomized options from NUUB-BOT for which quantity is greater.
+Input your guesses in the chat (no commands necessary for guesses)
 * Paper Trading -

 * Rock Paper Scissors -
+  * Usage: ``` nb.rps ```
+  * Description: Play rock paper scissors with NUUB-BOT.
+Running the command toggles the game.
+Make your selection between rock, paper, or scissors in the chat (no command needed for the selection).
 * Tic Tac Toe -
+  * Multiplayer:
+      * Usage: ``` nb.play_tic_tac_toe_multiplayer <player> ```
+      * Description: Play tic-tac-toe with another player, hosted by NUUB-HOT.
+Input another player's name when running the command to play against them.
+The command initiates the game.
+Once started, you will input numbers 1-9 to indicate position to placement on the board (no command needed after game initiated).
+  * Singleplayer:
+      * Usage: ``` nb.play_tic_tac_toe <difficulty> ```
+      * Description: Play tic-tac-toe with NUUB-BOT.
+Input a difficulty for NUUB-BOT to play against you.
+The command initiates the game.
+Once started, you will input numbers 1-9 to indicate position to placement on the board (no command needed after game initiated).
+      * Parameter <difficulty> potential values: easy, difficult, impossible

 #### Miscellaneous Commands